Turnagain Nickel

 Drilling

-The Turnagain drill hole database contains 362 drill holes totaling 90,635 m of drilling since 1967.
-The most recent drill campaign was 2018, in which 40 drill holes totaling 10,835 m were completed, primarily to further characterize the resource and to collect metallurgical sample.
+The Turnagain drill hole database contains 382 drill holes totaling 97,345 m of drilling since 1967.
+The most recent resource drilling campaign was 2021, in which 15 drill holes totaling 6,295 m were completed to further characterize the resource, provide geotechnical information, and to collect metallurgical sample.
+Five geotechnical drill holes were completed in the intended tailings management area during 2022.

 Qualified Persons